215 West Main St. Swainsboro, Georgia

 Did You Know?

-The Music Memories Museum in Swainsboro Georgia is one mile from The Nancy Auditorium where Country Music singer Hank Williams Jr. performed on stage for the very first time at the age of only 8 years old with his mother Audrey Williams on March 22, 1958.
+The Music Memories Museum in Swainsboro Georgia is one mile from The Nancy Auditorium where Country Music singer Hank Williams Jr. performed on stage for the very first time March 22, 1958.
+He was only 8 years old and was with his mother Audrey Williams.
 Also Rock-n-Roll singer J.P.
 Richardson Jr. known as "The Big Bopper" performed on the same stage in November 1958 and 3 months later he died in the airplane crash with Ritchie Valens and Buddy Holly, known as "The Day The Music Died".
 Grand Ole Opry star Webb Pierce owned the Nancy Auditorium and local radio station in Swainsboro.
 It was told that Webb Pierce would not let you sing on the Grand Ole Opry stage in Nashville Tennessee until you sang on The Nancy Auditorium stage in Swainsboro Georgia first.
-Hundreds of Country Music and Rock-n-Roll singers such as Patsy Cline, Jerry Lee Lewis, Johnny Cash, Tony Orlando, 3 Dog Night, The Kinks, The Tams, Swinging Medallions, James Brown, Otis Redding, Aretha Franklin, Bill Monroe, Chet Atkins, Roy Acuff, George Jones, Ray Price, Hank Snow, Mel Tillis, Kitty Wells, Ernest Tubb, Carl Perkins, Jim Reeves, Brenda Lee, Blackwood Brothers, Happy Goodman Family, JD Sumner & The Stamps... and many others performed here in Swainsboro, Georgia in the 50's, 60's and 70's.
-The Nancy Auditorium is still standing; it's not open to the public.
-But you can read more about the Nancy Auditorium and other music history like this at the Music Memories Museum.
+Hundreds of Country Music, Rock-n-Roll, R&B and Gospel singers have performed in Swainsboro in the 1950's, 60's & 70's such as Patsy Cline, Jerry Lee Lewis, Johnny Cash, Tony Orlando, 3 Dog Night, The Kinks, The Tams, Swinging Medallions, James Brown, Otis Redding, Aretha Franklin, Bill Monroe, Chet Atkins, Roy Acuff, George Jones, Ray Price, Hank Snow, Mel Tillis, Kitty Wells, Ernest Tubb, Carl Perkins, Jim Reeves, Brenda Lee, Blackwood Brothers, Happy Goodman Family, JD Sumner & The Stamps... and many others.
+The Nancy Auditorium is still standing; but it's not open to the public.
+Read more about the Nancy Auditorium and other music history like this in the museum.
 The museum is owned by Southern Gospel Recording Artist Michael Bright.
-It's one of the largest private collections east of Nashville Tennessee of authentic music memorabilia.
+It's one of the largest private collections east of Nashville TN of authentic music memorabilia.